Gmo E Plus Fund Market Value

 Gmo E Plus Backtested Returns

-At this stage we consider Gmo Mutual Fund to be very steady.
-Gmo E Plus holds Efficiency (Sharpe) Ratio of 0.1, which attests that the entity had a 0.1 % return per unit of risk over the last 3 months.
-We have found twenty-eight technical indicators for Gmo E Plus, which you can use to evaluate the volatility of the entity.
-Please check out Gmo E's Market Risk Adjusted Performance of 0.2373, downside deviation of 0.3075, and Risk Adjusted Performance of 0.068 to validate if the risk estimate we provide is consistent with the expected return of 0.0292%.
-The fund retains a Market Volatility (i.e., Beta) of 0.0787, which attests to not very significant fluctuations relative to the market.
+Gmo E Plus holds Efficiency (Sharpe) Ratio of -0.0794, which attests that the entity had a -0.0794 % return per unit of risk over the last 3 months.
+Gmo E Plus exposes twenty-seven different technical indicators, which can help you to evaluate volatility embedded in its price movement.
+Please check out Gmo E's Market Risk Adjusted Performance of (0.07), risk adjusted performance of (0.01), and Downside Deviation of 0.2009 to validate the risk estimate we provide.
+The fund retains a Market Volatility (i.e., Beta) of 0.0572, which attests to not very significant fluctuations relative to the market.
 As returns on the market increase, Gmo E's returns are expected to increase less than the market.
 However, during the bear market, the loss of holding Gmo E is expected to be smaller as well.

-Gmo E Plus has good reverse predictability.
-Overlapping area represents the amount of predictability between Gmo E time series from 20th of June 2025 to 5th of July 2025 and 5th of July 2025 to 20th of July 2025.
+Gmo E Plus has very good reverse predictability.
+Overlapping area represents the amount of predictability between Gmo E time series from 17th of November 2025 to 2nd of December 2025 and 2nd of December 2025 to 17th of December 2025.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Gmo E Plus price movement.
-The serial correlation of -0.52 indicates that about 52.0% of current Gmo E price fluctuation can be explain by its past prices.
+The serial correlation of -0.66 indicates that around 66.0% of current Gmo E price fluctuation can be explain by its past prices.

 Gmo E Plus lagged returns against current returns